keioro11/numintel/README.md

 This tool allows to get information about phone numbers from different number validation services

 ## Features
-The project is alpha version and uses only 3 API-s: numverify, abstract and twilio
+The project is new and uses only 3 API-s: numverify, abstract and twilio

 ## Configuration